 #3: How Many Questions ESL Game

 This is a fun WH game that you might want to play with your students.
 The way it works is that you make a bunch of matching questions and answers and cut them into little strips of paper.
 Each student gets a few of them and then has to circulate around the class finding the matches.
-Once that happens, they play rock-scissor-paper and the winner takes both pieces and gets a point.
+Once that happens, they play rock-scissors-paper and the winner takes both pieces and gets a point.

 Sounds fun?
 It is!
 Learn more about it: ESL Rock Scissor Paper Game.